-The laws governing lesbian, gay, bisexual, and transgender individuals have undergone dramatic changes in the last several years, but that doesn’t mean that LGBT individuals still enjoy the same protections that everyone else in society takes for granted.
+The laws governing lesbian, gay, bisexual, and transgender individuals have undergone dramatic changes in the last several years, but that doesn’t mean that LGBTQ individuals still enjoy the same protections that everyone else in society takes for granted.
 Take estate planning, for example.
-Many in the LGBT community still confront unique challenges that the rest of society never encounters.
+Many in the LGBTQ community still confront unique challenges that the rest of society never encounters.

-Many of those challenges are related to the many decades of restrictions that LGBT persons encountered in every area of life.
-Unfortunately, the LGBT community has traditionally had few advocates to help these individuals with their vital legal needs.
+Many of those challenges are related to the many decades of restrictions that LGBTQ persons encountered in every area of life.
+Unfortunately, the LGBTQ community has traditionally had few advocates to help these individuals with their vital legal needs.
 That has been changing in recent years, as laws have evolved to comport with changing stances on equality for everyone.

-- How can a California LGBT estate planning attorney help me?
+- How can a California LGBTQ estate planning attorney help me?

 - Choosing a guardian for any minor children that you need to care for in the event of your death.

 - Burial plans, including funeral instructions.
 This is often a concern for transgendered persons, especially when there has been no legal name change.

 - Estate tax planning to ensure that your heirs receive as much of your estate as possible.

 - A plan to distribute inheritances, to ensure that your assets get transferred to heirs of your choosing.